Facelift & Neck Lift in Anchorage

 Are You a Candidate for Facelift & Neck Lift Surgery?

 If you look in the mirror and feel like the sagging cheeks and jowls you see don’t reflect your energy and youthfulness, a facelift can help you look as good as you feel.
 A neck lift can repair the vertical platysma muscles in the neck that separate as we age, creating thin bands on either side of the neck and reducing the definition of the jawline.
 Additionally, to be a good candidate for a facelift, you must be a nonsmoker.
 Smoking not only contributes to facial aging but inhibits healing after surgery.
 You should be in good overall health and it’s important to have realistic expectations about your results.
 A facelift typically makes patients look as they did about 10 years earlier.
-Although the aging process continues after your surgery, you will continue to look younger than your chronological age.

 What Is the Best Type of Facelift?